Contact Information

 Research Description

 My research is focused on the sociolegal and criminological study of Puerto Rico and its legal and political relationship with the US.
 I am particularly interested in studying how the Puerto Rican case provides a better understanding of the connections between colonialism, law, emergency powers, crises, and corruption, and its social, criminological, economic and political consequences.
 I am also interested in the study of processes of criminalization of social, political and environmental movements, and contemporary manifestations of corporate crimes and state crimes.
-Currently, I am working on my book, Crisis by Design: Emergency Powers and Colonial Legality in Puerto Rico.
-In my book, I analyze the role of law, emergency powers, and anticorruption social movements in the current Puerto Rican multilayered political, financial, economic, and humanitarian crisis.
-My book asks how Puerto Ricans access a just recovery amid simultaneous crises and the continuous use and renewal of state of emergency declarations in response to these crises.
+My book, Crisis by Design: Emergency Powers and Colonial Legality in Puerto Rico, analyzes the role of law, emergency powers, and anticorruption social movements in the current Puerto Rican multilayered political, financial, economic, and humanitarian crisis.
+Crisis by Design asks how Puerto Ricans access a just recovery amid simultaneous crises and the continuous use and renewal of state of emergency declarations in response to these crises.
 In this project, I employ qualitative methodologies, such as ethnography, case studies, historical research, critical discourse analysis and policy analysis.

 Education